bobby1005/class-task/README.md

 # class-task
-define the class
+1.defined the class.
-iniate an object
+2.iniate an object.
-access the static property and method
+3.accessed the static property and method.